Updated December 2014

 - 3 health care professionals from Pratt County participated in KU Medical Center continuing education courses and conferences in Fiscal Year 2014.

-- 12 professional education and administrative visits in Pratt County occurred in FY14 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 12 professional education and administrative visits in Pratt County occurred in FY14 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Advancing Health Care Access

-- 548 Pratt County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Pratt County residents saw KU Medical Center health care providers 548 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 - Pratt County residents made 2 visits to KU Medical Center health care providers in outreach clinics held outside of Kansas City in FY14.